What do I need to know about requesting a hearing before an Administrative Law Judge (ALJ)

 How do I submit my evidence to the hearing office?

 If you have an appointed representative, they may have different rules for submitting evidence for your hearing.
-You and your representative can learn more about how representatives should submit evidence by clicking here
+You and your representative can learn more about how representatives should submit evidence here

 The hearing process is very similar for all types of appeals.

-During the non-medical hearing process, the ALJ will focus on the reason you requested a hearing and request evidence specifically related to that issue.
-Examples of non-medical hearing request reasons include eligibility for SSA benefits, or issues that may have caused an overpayment.
+If your request for a hearing is about a non-medical issue, the ALJ will focus on the reason you requested a hearing and request evidence specifically related to that issue.
+Examples of non-medical issues include eligibility for Social Security benefits or issues that may have caused an overpayment.
 Click here to learn more about SSI Overpayments

 How do I submit my evidence to the hearing office?